TheCat-In-TheClouds/MAGD271/README.md

 ### Course Objectives

+By the end of this course, students will be able to
+* interpret and visualize complex data with programming software;
+* adapt new media projects from one platform to another;
+* apply principles of animation to interactive media experiences;
+* explore the relationship between hardware, software and user interaction.

 ### Course Materials

-It is crucial for MAGD students to transition between traditional media literacy - the ability to read a book considered to be the 'authoritative text' in the field - and new media literacy - the ability to navigate search engines, repositories, forums, software menus, tutorial videos, professional portfolios and reference documentation for inspiration and information.
-This literacy includes:
+It is crucial for MAGD students to shift between traditional media literacy - the ability to read a book considered to be an 'authoritative text' in the field - and new media literacy - the ability to navigate search engines, repositories, forums, software menus, tutorial videos, professional portfolios and reference documentation.

+New media literacy includes:
 * Generalizing a specific example to solve a broader problem;
 * Extracting a solution from general approaches to solve a more specific problem;
 * Translating an implementation from one programming language to another (from Java to JavaScript, from Java to C#, etc.);
 * Sourcing free and/or open source alternatives in the event that proprietary software is not available (GIMP for Photoshop, Blender for Maya, Open Office for MS Office);
 * Sourcing hardware to produce material for a project;
 * Understanding the implications of version and cross-browser compatibility for the creation and display of new media projects (different versions of Processing will have different features, browser-based projects should be tested on multiple browsers).

 As such, the primary tools below will be emphasized in the course, but students are reminded that alternatives are almost always available and that the following is by no means comprehensive.